-Tis the silly season for exercise, but why not try something new this spring?
+Tis the silly season for exercise, but why not try something new this year?
 Sustainable training approaches.

 The days are getting longer and the occasional sunny day brightens our mood, bringing us out of our winter hibernation.
 The fitness industry loves this time of year, and rubs its hands in glee at the anticipated annual tradition of new clientele signing up for memberships, inspired by the weather and the lure of the beach over summer.
 However, the motivation for this is sadly driven by our culture’s obsession with weight and looks, and people start exercising to try to change the way they look instead of exercising to enhance their health and wellbeing for the long term.